Paolo Ulian's works

 Since 2014, he has been organizing annual exhibitions at the Magistretti Foundation in Milan.
 At the same time as her designer's work, he has been teaching in many universities and design schools.
 He has collaborated with Droog Design and some Italian companies such as Driade, Fontana Arte, Danese, Zani & Zani, Azzurra Ceramiche, Up Group, Skitsch, Officinanove, Zava Lighting and from the last year he start the collaboration with Antonio Lupi.
 Some of his projects has been acquired by the permanent collection of the Triennale Design Museum, the London Design Museum and the Montreal Museum of Fine Art.

-From 18 to 22 january 2019 antoniolupi will be at Maison & Objet Paris
+From 20 to 24 January, antoniolupi will be at Maison & Objet in Paris